soreau/wf-info/README.md

 Enable Information Protocol plugin

-Run `wf-info` and click on a window or, run `wf-info -l` to list information about all windows
+Run `wf-info` and click on a window, run `wf-info -l` to list information about all windows, or use `wf-info -i $id` where `$id` is the ID of the view about which you want info.
+An ID of -1 means the focused view.

 ## Example